 We began to explore how we might change the people-pleasing patterns that are not serving us.
 We talked about how honesty does not mean 100% transparency in all relationships.
 Instead, it’s an art – and a discernment process – to explore what kind of honesty, and what depth of honesty, we want to bring to any given situation.
 Sometimes we are honest about our boundaries, but not the reasons for them.
 Sometimes, the healthy thing is to make honest choices, but not say too much.
 Sometimes, it’s time to stretch ourselves and be more courageously honest.

 With all that’s nuanced and context-dependent here, I think a few things are for sure: doing the discernment consciously is very different than simply defaulting to unconscious people-pleasing.
 Knowing the costs of people-pleasing, particularly the cost to our own energy, and sense of connection with others, is key.
 And no matter what we decide to share, we can always begin by being honest with ourselves.

 Through this simple exploration – 7 short, open-ended questions, each no more than a few words long, we did a lot of good work.
 Those seven bolded questions above are “coaching questions.”
 You can ask them of yourself, and journal about them, or talk them through with a friend, with each of you having time to share.

-If you are intrigued to ask more coaching questions of yourself, and learn how to ask them wisely of others, you can visit here to learn all about my newest course, The Coaching Way, my newest course.
-I couldn’t be more excited about it, and registration opens next week!
+If you are intrigued to ask more coaching questions of yourself, and learn how to ask them wisely of others, you can visit here to learn all about my newest course, The Coaching Way.

+P.S.
 For the full video session on people-pleasing, visit here or click on the image below.

 Photo by Jonas Jaeken